Ivan Smirnov (politician): Political life

 In 1927, Smirnov signed the "Declaration of the Eighty-three", another anti-Stalin manifesto.
 Stalin now moved against him.
 On 11 November 1927, Smirnov was removed from his Post and Telegraph position.
 A month later, he was expelled from the Party by the 15th Party Congress.
 On 31 December 1927, Smirnov was sentenced to three years of internal exile by the OGPU Board.

 In October 1929, Smirnov "broke with Trotskyism" and was reinstated in the Party in May 1930.
 In 1929–1932, he was director of Saratovkombainstroy, the Combine harvester assembly plant in Saratov.
 In 1932, Smirnov was appointed head of the Department of Erection of New Buildings at the People's Commissariat of Heavy Industry.

-Then on 14 January 1933, Smirnov was arrested, and a month later again expelled from the Party, accused of forming an "anti-party group" in order to remove Stalin.
+On 14 January 1933, Smirnov was arrested by the OGPU, and a month later was again expelled from the Party, accused of forming an "anti-party group" in order to remove Stalin.
 Historian Pierre Broué showed that by the end of 1932 Smirnov had joined a clandestine bloc which Trotsky characterized as an alliance to fight Stalinist repression.

 On 14 April 1933, he was sentenced to five years in labor camps.
-While still incarcerated, Smirnov was brought as a defendant in the "United Anti-Soviet Trotskyite-Zinovievite Centre" case.
-He was sentenced to death on 24 August 1936, and executed the next day.
-Smirnov was rehabilitated in 1988.
+Some of those arrested and sentenced to various terms of imprisonment soon repented once again and were “forgiven” by Stalin — until 1936.
+Ivan Smirnov himself, sentenced to 5 years of imprisonment, did not write any more statements of repentance and was held in the Suzdal Special Purpose Prison until, in August 1936, he was brought to the First Moscow Trial together with Mrachkovsky, Ter-Vaganyan and Goltsman — in the case of the so-called “anti-Soviet united Trotskyist-Zinoviev center” which had been defeated back in early 1933, had now, in retrospect, turned into a terrorist “center” that organized the murder of Kirov in December 1934, and then a number of failed assassination attempts.
+According to Alexander Orlov, close relatives of the defendants were a reliable tool of blackmail for the investigators, and, in particular, Smirnov’s ex-wife, A. N. Safonova, begged him to take part in the judicial farce, as she, in turn, feared for the fate of her children.